Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 Dr. Reinoso maintains current practice in the emergency department and urgent care center.
 As a practicing advanced practice professional, Dr. Reinoso incorporates current guidelines and real-world scenarios as innovative pedagogical methods of content delivery.

-Dr. Reinoso was interviewed in both February 2021 and April 2024 for this article.
+Dr. Reinoso was interviewed in February 2021, April 2024, and June 2025 for this article.

 Stephanie Bennett, DNP, FNP-BC, PMHNP-BC